 So, ‘Arm mini China’ is here.
-The Chinese joint venture is an interesting move that may provide a powerful long-term boost for the tech giant and other big companies like it.
+The Chinese joint venture is an interesting move that may provide a powerful long-term boost for the tech giant well and other big companies like it.
 But do smaller tech firms need to establish similar ventures to thrive in the Chinese market?

 A JV in China has been part of Arm’s business plan since at least February 2017 and has now been confirmed.